wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.5 =
+= 0.1.6 =
-* Independence of the uploads directory structure.
+* Fixes user roles error on installs with a non-default db prefix.